 Once you have the price of your empty van, then you can estimate how much your van conversion will cost.
 Again prices vary depending on whether you DIY or hire a conversion company.
 I’ve heard of people DIYing their van conversions for $10,000-$20,000.
 This would require shopping around for materials to get the best price, using second hand materials when possible, and doing everything yourself.
 I’d guess that for this price you are also looking at a basic build with not too many frills.
 For a higher budget, you could outsource the parts of the build you aren’t comfortable with, buy higher end components for your power system, and get a bit more detailed with your layout.

 If you hire a conversion company, the price should depend on a number of factors – mainly their level of experience, the complexity of the build, and the quality of the materials and components they are installing.
-A newer conversion company lacking experience might charge somewhere in the $20,000-$35,000 range.
-If they charge more than that and don’t have at least a few vans under their belt, I might question their pricing.
+A newer conversion company lacking experience might charge somewhere in the $40,000-$60,000 range.
+If they charge more than that and don’t have at least a few vans under their belt, you want to be really sure they know what they are doing.
 If you go this route, make sure to check out my tips for interviewing different van conversion companies

 More experienced companies with hundreds or more vans under their belt might charge upwards of $125,000-$175,000 or more for a full conversion.
 While this sounds really expensive, vans in this class built by well-known companies tend to hold their value.
 In my experience you also get what you pay for.